Hosseindbr/Ev-projected-sale/README.md

 #### *Finding the Best Parameters with Auto-Arima*

-To get a model which can accurately predict future data in a series, we use auto-ARIMA to optimize the p,d,q values of the models for each county and validate.
-The best parameters (based on the AIC score) were (1,1,1) for the ARIMA order and (0, 2, [], 12) for the seasonal component.
+To get a model which can accurately predict future data in a series, we use auto-ARIMA to optimize the p,d,q values for each county and the validation of the models.
+The best parameters (based on the AIC score) were (1,1,2) without the seasonal component.
+We can go ahead and plug these into a SARIMAX model to have our final model and then we can validate it by looking at the forecasts and the test set.
 Below is the result after plug these into a SARIMAX model:

 <img src="https://github.com/Hosseindbr/Ev-projected-sale/blob/cbd125b542d4ac294cfce65b13dbbdc6e262984c/Images/SARIMAX_results_kings.png" width="700" height="601">

-Let’s have a look at the residual information below, we can see that they are very close to having a normal distribution.
-Additionally, there is no longer an obvious seasonality based on the correlogram and the standardized residuals.
-The coefficient p-values also suggest that they are statistically significant.
-These results suggest that the model is satisfactory to move onto validation.
+Let’s have a look at the residual information below, we can see that the residuals are almost fairly close to being normally distributed.
+We can accept this as the best model and move onto making and plotting predictions.

 ![residual_information_kings](Images/residual_information_kings.png)

 Let’s fit the model to Kings County.
-From the figure below, we can see that the model is able to accurately forecast data into the future.
-The actual observed data is well within the confidence interval of our model's forecasts.
+From the figure below, we can see that the model is not able to accurately forecast data into the future.
+The actual observed data is not within the confidence interval of our model's forecasts.
+This is mainly due to the fact that major part of the trained data deal in the linear part of time-series. while, as of 2020, the trend of EV vehicle followed an exponential pattern.
+We need to reduce the time period to achive more acurate information for the Kings county.

 ![df_kings_forecast](Images/df_kings_forecast.png)